sen-jp/bug-free-giggle/README.md

-# Lumina OCR Assistant
+# Lunaria | Next-gen

-Lumina is a specialized OCR (Optical Character Recognition) tool designed for real-time text detection and input automation, optimized for gaming applications.
+Lunaria is a specialized macro designed for Deepwoken, a Roblox game.

-## 🌟 Features
+## Features

 ### Screen Monitoring
 - **Area Selection**: Click and drag to select your target screen region